-Many of the most commonly used fixed income investments, such as high-quality government bonds, now generate negative real returns, considering the currently high levels of inflation.
+Many of the most commonly used fixed income investments, such as high-quality government bonds, now generate negative or low-level real returns, considering the currently high levels of inflation.

-Consequently, modified durations of these investments have reached all-time highs, posing significant duration risk to investment portfolios.
+Consequently, high modified durations of these investments pose a significant duration risk to investment portfolios.